stereobooster/vite-rnw/README.md

 # React-native-web for PWA

-I want to try all available UI libraries:
+I want to try all available UI libraries with Vite:

 - [tamagui](https://tamagui.dev/)
   - see `tamagui` branch in this repo